demisto/content-docs/docs/integrations/test-playbooks.md

 8. Choose the **yes** label name for the condition and click **Save**.

 ### Naming and Exporting the Playbook
-Demisto uses a standard naming convention for playbook tests that follows this format: `Integration_Name-Test`.
+Cortex XSOAR uses a standard naming convention for playbook tests that follows this format: `Integration_Name-Test`.

 1. Click **Save Version**.
 2. Exit the playbook editor.